-Oklahoma Assault and Battery Laws
+Tulsa Lawyer Explains Oklahoma Assault and Battery Laws

-In Oklahoma, the penalties for assault and battery in Oklahoma depend the type and severity of the assault and battery involved and according to the type of victim involved.
+The penalties for assault and battery in Oklahoma depend the type and severity of the assault and battery involved and according to the type of victim involved.

-Assault and battery in Oklahoma can be charged as a misdemeanor or as a felony depending upon the type of injury caused, the kind of victim involved, and whether any sort of weapon, dangerous or otherwise — was used.
+Lawyers in Tulsa see assault and battery in Oklahoma charged as a misdemeanor or as a felony depending upon the type of injury caused, the kind of victim involved, and whether any sort of weapon — dangerous or otherwise — was used.

 Simple Assault and Battery